Propensity Score Matching Generator

 Standardized distance - Discard a treatment subject if the distance to the nearest control subject exceeds the 'caliper distance' multiplied by the sample standard deviation of the scores.

-Threshold = Caliper distance * S(treatment scores).
+Threshold = Caliper distance * S(all scores).

-3. Caliper distance - Used to calculate the threshold value in Caliper bandwidth.
+3. Caliper Distance - Used to calculate the threshold value in Caliper bandwidth.

 Show only ID and Score - Displays 'Treatment ID', 'Treatment score', 'Control ID', 'Control score', and 'Distance'.